M-Media-Group/mmedia-rpi3-python-scripts/README.md

 ## Install
 Install with
-`pip install git+https://github.com/mwargan/mmedia-rpi3-python-scripts.git`.
+`pip3 install git+https://github.com/mwargan/mmedia-rpi3-python-scripts.git`.
 Just add ` -U` to update.

 The script will automatically install InstaPy and the correct chromedriver.

 ## Use
 **Get a boot-report** by typing in `boot-checkin` in a CLI.

-Add it to CRON with `crontab -e`.
-Use `@reboot` for automated check-ins on boot.
+Add it to systemd with `ExecStartPre=/usr/bin/python3 /home/pi/.local/bin/boot-checkin`.

 To **get an InstaPy report**, run `m-insta-report` in the CLI.
 The program will automatically use your default workspace path to get log data from the database.